Prince Pierre, Duke of Valentinois: Civic role

 Initially, the couple inaugurated a new focus in the principality on culture, as patrons of the arts.
 Serge Diaghilev and the prince agreed that financial sponsorship of the former's dance troupe, the Ballets Russes, offered an opportune means to raise the national prestige of Pierre and the international prestige of the principality.
 In 1922 the Société des bains de mer de Monaco (SBM), the Blanc family corporation licensed to operate Monaco's casinos, contracted with the impresario and his dancers to become Monte Carlo's resident ballet corps, eventually bringing the resort city international renown for entertainment beyond gambling.

 In 1926 Pierre solicited press agent Elsa Maxwell to improve the image of the principality.
 She conducted a media operation to pivot the principality's reputation from that of an "interior" site of fancy gaming tables and midnight catering for wealthy adults to a family-oriented outdoors venue, offering roomy beachside cabanas, golfing, a circus and, in 1929, the first Monaco Grand Prix.
 Pierre persuaded his father-in-law to allow the nation's streets to be converted annually into an auto race course for the event.

 While the increased tourist traffic swelled SBM's 1928 profits to 98 million French francs, it also drove up citizen and worker demand for reforms, which Louis II publicly decried, while delegating Pierre to meet with the leaders of the National Council, all of whose members resigned that year in protest.
 Infuriated by failure to obtain workplace improvements at SBM, on 24 March 1929 600 Monegasques stormed the palace, prompting Pierre to negotiate with them and present their demands for constitutional and labor reform to the monarch, who agreed to fresh elections and other concessions that forestalled revolution.

-In 1953 he was among the Royal guests at the Coronation of Queen Elizabeth II representing his son, the Prince Sovereign of Monaco.
+In 1953 he was among the royal guests at the Coronation of Queen Elizabeth II representing his son, the Prince of Monaco.